Apartment Burglaries vs. Single-Family Home Burglaries

 Identifying Easy Targets

-Most burglars do not target occupied residences.
-Apartments are commonly targeted if they are located on the ground-floor because of the easy access.
-However, getting to know your neighbors (in both apartments and homes) can reduce the risk of burglary.
-Some studies suggest burglars routinely ring the doorbells of houses to confirm residents’ absence.
+Vulnerability: most burglars do not target occupied residences.
+It is a known technique that burglars routinely ring doorbells to confirm a resident is absent.
 How long a resident is away from home is a strong predictor of the risk of burglary, which could explain why single-family homes are often the most vulnerable.

 Method of Entry